Key Takeaways

-How Do AI Governance Frameworks Work?
+How Do AI Based LLM Governance Frameworks Work?

 AI governance frameworks work by establishing rules, policies, and best practices across the AI lifecycle, from development to deployment and monitoring.
 They typically include the following key components: